projectshift/shift-user/README.md

 Provides support for RBAC and access control with [Principal](http://pythonhosted.org/Flask-Principal/)

-**Important note:** although the codebase is pretty mature it is currently in the process of being migrated to a separate project (this one).
-Use with caution.

 ## Requirements

 You will need to have  shiftboiler installed and an initialized project skeleton with following feature enabled: